SaxonShang/LUGUAN2/md/README.md

 ---

-## 2. Task Characterisation and Timing Analysis

-Each task is characterised by its theoretical minimum initiation interval and its worst-case execution time.
-These metrics are essential for ensuring that all real-time deadlines are met.

-- **Theoretical Initiation Intervals:**
-  Defined by system requirements (e.g., ScanKeysTask runs every 20ms, DisplayUpdateTask every 100ms).

-- **Measured Execution Times:**
-  Derived from extensive testing (refer to `testfunc.h` for details on worst-case scenarios).

----

-## 3. Critical Instant Analysis and CPU Utilisation
+## 2. Timing Analysis and CPU Utilisation

-The following table summarizes the worst-case execution times, initiation intervals, and CPU usage contributions of each task:
+The following table summarizes the worst-case execution times, initiation intervals, and CPU usage contributions of each task.
+These values capture both the theoretical and measured performance of the system:

 | Task No | Task                                   | Execution Time T<sub>i</sub> (ms) | Initiation Time τ<sub>i</sub> (ms) | T<sub>i</sub>/τ<sub>i</sub> | CPU Usage Contribution |
 |---------|----------------------------------------|-----------------------------------|------------------------------------|-----------------------------|------------------------|